-Positron emission tomography scan combined with a CT scan.
-A PET scan uses an injection of a small amount of radioactive solution to find cancerous areas.
+Positron emission tomography scan combined with CT scan.
+In a PET scan, a person is injected with a small amount of radioactive solution.
+This makes cancerous areas show up brighter on the scan.

 primary cancer

 The original cancer.
 Cells from the primary cancer may break away and be carried to other parts of the body, where secondary cancers may form.